Papaya, Carica papaya L.

 Notes: Berries used by food industry as a coloring.
 Traditional people use the berries as a dye.
 In the fall, the root is brought into the cellars of Appalachian folks and watered to induce growth of new edible shoots.
 There is an often used protocol of eating one berry per day for X amount of days to purge your system.
 I know little of this process, perhaps your holistic health care practitioner can help.
 Sounds risky to me.

-According to Francois Couplan, Ph.D the leaves contain three times as much Vitamin C as a lemon.
+According to Francois Couplan, Ph.D the leaves contain 3 X as much Vitamin C as a lemon.
 Mineral rich.

 Toxicodendron radicans (L.) )